 Autumn is the key time for planting new trees and shrubs in your garden.
 The soil is moist, making it easy to dig.
 It is also warm below the surface and will give your plants the best possible start.
 The weather in autumn tends to be more consistent than other times of year – wet and gradually turning cold, which is ideal for plants going into dormancy over winter.

 If planted in autumn it means by the following spring your plants will already have put down a root system and have established themselves before the more stressful changeable hot/cold/dry weather conditions in early summer.
 Soon enough the days will be getting shorter and pumpkins will be in the shops and your garden will go through a transition phase along with the season.

 Tree Peonies are a classic example of a plant best planted in autumn.
 Plants planted in autumn gradually establish and settle their roots before the ground freezes solid generally in late December/January.
-Here at Paramount Plants we are delighted to have sourced an impressive selection of these rare to find large tree peony shrubs.
-All are of flowering age with flamboyant blooms in spring and they are all looking to go to a fantastic new home.

 The Tree Peony (despite its name) is not actually a tree but a deciduous shrub originating from China where it is known as Moutan.
 Distinct from the more common herbaceous peony that dies back in winter, the Tree Peony is a larger version that retains its elegant woody stem or bark throughout the winter.

 Tree Peonies may look delicate but they are surprisingly hardy and will keep blooming for 50 to 80 years.
 These mighty plants have a remarkable history; first grown 2,000 years ago in China and exposed to harsh extremes of temperature, they are surprisingly hardy shrubs.

 Tree Peony Care UK – Planting Guidelines: